Ash-a9236/JAVA_MANS/01_METHODS.md

 <br>

-As you could see in the last example, when something goes wrong with your code during <span style="color: var(--highlight)">runtime</span>, the code will complelty stop and throw an exception.
+As you could see in the last example, when something goes wrong with your code during <span style="color: var(--highlight)">runtime</span>, <span style="color: var(--highlight)">the code will complelty stop and throw an exception</span>.

 <span style="color: var(--highlight)">Exception</span> are the way that your IDE shows you an error.
 They show :
 * the <span style="color: var(--highlight)">type</span> of error